masternodeh/0-docs/docs/fructifyzero.md

 => Now you have more Zero for the same capital 🙂
-=> And then continue these operations back and forth between the different chains
+=> And then continue these operations back and forth between the different chains => The arbing is not necessarily limited to the ZERO token, but to all tokens available on different chains

 To make it worth: You have to do it with rather big volumes to offset the bridge costs

-**Risks:** That the cheaper price on the chain you targeted changes during your action and is not low enough to make it a profitable trade anymore
+**Risks:** That the cheaper price on the chain you targeted changes during the arbing action and is not low enough to make it a profitable trade anymore